 NORFOLK, Va.
-(WAVY) — A water main break has forced Chrysler Hall and Scope Arena to close their doors for several weeks.
+(WAVY) — A water main break forced Chrysler Hall and Scope Arena to close their doors for several weeks.

-SevenVenues, which operates both Chrysler Hall and Scope Arena, confirmed to 10 On Your Side that the break has left both venues without running water or heat.
+SevenVenues, which operates both Chrysler Hall and Scope Arena, confirmed to 10 On Your Side that the break left both venues without running water or heat.